bharatm29/CollegeResources/dsa/24-03-13/representation-of-stack.md

 #### Stack is an ADT

 Stack is an abstract data type since it's implementation can be done using arrays or linked list.

-What is underneath doesn't really matter since the interface stack is the same.
+What is underneath doesn't really matter since the interface stack is the same and it's what we will work with as an ADT.

 ---